Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 CSRS 4200 Explanation

-Compilation engagements are performed under the Canadian Standard on Related Services (CSRS) 4200 which is effective for periods ending on December 14, 2021, or also after the standard was updated on how CPAs prepare financial information.
+Compilation engagements are performed under the Canadian Standard on Related Services (CSRS) 4200, which is effective for periods ending on December 14, 2021, or after the standard was updated on how CPAs prepare financial information.

 • A mandatory engagement letter between the CPA and the client